bonitasoft/bonita-cloud-doc/md/URL-customization.md

 |Production     |*Example: customer-name.bonitacloud.com*              |*Example: projectname.mydomain.com*  |
 |...            |                                                      |                                     |

-Bonita will provide the corresponding DNS configuration(Name Server) to delegate your domain or subdomain.
+Bonita will provide the corresponding DNS configuration (Name Servers) to delegate your domain or subdomain.

 Bonita manages the certificate lifecycle (request, validation, and renewal).